 Hunt down robots, then hunt down secrets

 You'll spend hours exploring and re-exploring visually rich environments, looking for clues to solve the game's mysteries.
-If you're relatively new to VR and want a game that will challenge you without overwhelming you against online opponents, Apex Construct is a great place to start.
+Apex Construct is a great place to start if you're relatively new to VR and want a game that will challenge you without overwhelming you against online opponents.
 It'll also scratch that robot-hunting itch until Horizon: Forbidden West comes out. —Michael Hicks

 Espire 1: VR Operative